 Retirement in Smyrna has some drawbacks.
 The tornado risk is 100% higher than the U.S. national average, and there is no public transportation system (but a bus does run to Nashville and neighboring towns).

-Despite these issues, retirees who live in this quiet hamlet have good things to say about it, pointing to its down-to-earth way of life, reasonably priced housing and lake recreation.
-With dynamic Nashville just down the road, Smyrna offers small town living with easy access to big city museums, music venues, shopping, dining and more.
+Despite these issues, retirees who live in this quiet hamlet have good things to say about it, pointing to its down-to-earth way of life and lake recreation.
+With musical Nashville just down the road, Smyrna offers small town living with easy access to big city museums, music venues, shopping, dining and more.
 It is a great retirement spot!